-Luno will keep your digital currency safe but only you can protect your wallet from being accessed by intruders.
-If your sign in details are stolen and used to steal Bitcoin or Ethereum from your Luno wallet, there is nothing you or Luno can do to get it back.
+Luno will keep your cryptocurrency safe but only you can protect your wallet from being accessed by intruders.
+If your sign-in details are stolen and used to steal Bitcoin or Ethereum from your Luno wallet, there is nothing you or Luno can do to get it back.

 That’s why we’ve written this list of good practices to help you keep your wallet safe.

 A recent malware called Alien specifically targeting Android users illustrates just how adventurous hackers can be.

 Malware (short for malicious software) is any type of software (viruses, trojan horses, rootkits, etc.) intentionally designed to cause damage to a computer, server, client or computer network.
 There are many ways in which attackers might try to trick you into installing malware, and the best way to stop their adventuring is to avoid getting infected in the first place.